-ATS Resume Checker: Free vs Paid — What Actually Helps in 2025
+Free vs Paid ATS Resume Checkers: What Actually Helps in 2025

-You drop your resume into a free ATS checker.
-It flashes a 92% match.
-Relief!
-Then—nothing.
-No callbacks.
-The problem isn’t you.
-It’s that many checkers reward keyword density and ignore what recruiters care about: proof and role alignment.
-In this guide, we’ll compare free vs paid ATS tools, show when to upgrade, and give you a concrete, 7-step plan to turn scans into interviews.
+You run your resume through a free ATS checker and see a 92% match.
+Relief—then silence.
+It’s not you.
+Many tools reward keyword density while recruiters hire proof and role alignment.
+This guide clarifies free vs paid ATS resume checkers, when to upgrade, and a simple plan to turn scans into interviews.

 What Free ATS Checkers Actually Do